 She touched the side of her head and winced.
 “The Council has left the decision to Dali and me.
 We have an idea, but it depends on Cara’s response.
 Dali plans to stay with me afterward so that I can rest.”

 Josah looked into Eva’s eyes.
-He saw her exhaustion and fear.
-But there were also signs of anger and determination.
-He softly kissed the side of her head, already swollen.
+He saw her exhaustion and fear, but there were also signs of anger and determination.
+He kissed the side of her head, already swollen.
 The bandage couldn’t cover the shades of purples, yellows, and browns.

 The two women left the Square and headed towards the Manor.
 A guard made sure Cara would be in her quarters when they arrived.
 Dali assisted Eva up the broad staircase, outside the kitchen.
 All servants working at the Manor lived here.